-Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based The City of Milford does not provide Tenant Based Rental Assistance.
-Rental Assistance (TBRA) TBRA for Non- The City of Milford does not provide Tenant Based Rental Assistance however Homeless Special the Connecticut Department of Social Services does provide rental assistance.
-Needs New Unit Land acquisition is expensive in the City of Milford, making the construction of Production new units difficult.
+Affordable Housing Type Market Characteristics that will influence the use of funds available for housing type Tenant Based Rental Assistance (TBRA) The City of Milford does not provide Tenant Based Rental Assistance.
+TBRA for Non- Homeless Special Needs The City of Milford does not provide Tenant Based Rental Assistance however the Connecticut Department of Social Services does provide rental assistance.
+New Unit Production Land acquisition is expensive in the City of Milford, making the construction of new units difficult.
 The City of Milford supports the development of new mixed-income housing and new housing for the elderly and special needs population.
 Open land for new development is limited.
 Rehabilitation There is a high demand in the City of Milford to provide rehabilitation assistance.
 The City needs affordable, accessible, decent, safe, and sanitary housing that could be accomplished through rehabilitation.
-Acquisition, The cost to acquire property is expensive, especially when relocation benefits including are required.
-There are approximately 20 buildings in the City of Milford preservation considered historic.
+Acquisition, including preservation The cost to acquire property is expensive, especially when relocation benefits are required.
+There are approximately 20 buildings in the City of Milford considered historic.
 The City has developed guidelines for historic preservation that can be found in the City's Historic Preservation Commission.

-Table 49 - Influence of Market Conditions
+Table 50 - Influence of Market Conditions